Blogging for Beginners: 20+ Tips to Jumpstart Your Blog

 07. Create an editorial calendar

 When it comes to blogging for beginners, consistency is key.
-In order to start a successful blog, you’ll need to churn out content on a regular basis.
+In order to build a successful blog, you’ll need to churn out content on a regular basis.
 Continuous publishing is a sign that your blog is a voice of authority in your field, and that your content is fresh and up-to-date.
 On top of that, Google’s algorithm rewards blogs that publish frequently.

 Ideally, you’ll be able to publish an article at least 2-3 times per week.
 If that’s unrealistic for you now, start with just one a week, and take it from there.
 The most important thing when getting started is to commit to a realistic, achievable publishing schedule.